-Plans show the proposed project would include using vacant land on an adjacent property to bring the five-story building to new heights while preserving its Gothic-style facade.
+Plans show the project would include using vacant land on an adjacent property to bring the five-story building to new heights.
+A rooftop bar and restaurant and cafe space are planned for the hotel.

-“The Hotel Alexandra building is one of the few remaining historic structures along Washington Street in the blocks immediately west of Massachusetts Avenue, and has experienced significant water and fire damage over the many years it has been vacant and could lead to permanent loss if the current state of neglect were to continue,” the filing reads.
+“The Hotel Alexandra building is one of the few remaining historic structures along Washington Street in the blocks immediately west of Massachusetts Avenue, and has experienced significant water and fire damage over the many years it has been vacant and could lead to permanent loss if the current state of neglect were to continue,” reads a project notification form filed in late 2018.

 What exactly the future holds for the historic hotel property has been up in the air in recent years after the Church of Scientology, which purchased the site for $4.5 million in 2008, put it on the market in 2015.